 The LMH6583 has internal control registers that store the programming states of the crosspoint switch.
 The logic is two staged to allow for maximum programming flexibility.
 The first stage of the control logic is tied directly to the crosspoint switching matrix.
 This logic consists of one register for each output that stores the on/off state and the address of which input to connect to.
 These registers are not directly accessible by the user.
-The second level of logic is another bank of registers identical to the first, but set up as shift registers.
-These registers are accessed by the user via the serial input bus.
+The second level of logic is another bank of registers are accessed by the user via the serial input bus.
 As described further below, there are two modes for programing the LMH6582, Serial Mode and Addressed Mode.